ospalh/anki-addons/pages/Downloader sites.md

 The different language versions of Wiktionary add audio clips in different ways to their word pages.
-When the add-on did not download a pronunciation that is present on a specifc Wiktionary page, please [report this](https://github.com/ospalh/anki-addons/issues?state=open).
+When the add-on did not download a pronunciation that is present on a specific Wiktionary page, please [report this](https://github.com/ospalh/anki-addons/issues?state=open).
 I will then try to find a way to extract that word, so that it should be downloaded with an updated version of the add-on.